 These boards and commissions are led by gubernatorial and senatorial appointed professionals within a relevant field.
-According to the Office of Appointments within the Office of the Governor, the governor will appoint over 1,000 individuals.
-Appointments occur on an as-needed basis all year long and are subject to public disclosure.
+According to the Office of Appointments within the Office of the Governor, the governor will appoint over 1,000 individuals.1 Appointments occur on an as-needed basis, all year long and are subject to public disclosure.
 Additionally, boards and commissions routinely meet quarterly and service is generally voluntary.

 In addition to appointed leadership and board members, these organizations are staffed with a cadre of professionals.
-The budgets and organizational structures of nineteen sample boards and commissions focusing on public health, financial institutions and technical professions were analyzed.
-This particular group was chosen for their subject matter similarities.2
+The budgets and organizational structures of 19 sample boards and commissions focusing on public health, financial institutions and technical professions were analyzed.
+This particular group was chosen for their subject matter similarities.
+These organizations average 6.83 full-time employees per executive director and/or management level employees.
+Additionally, boards and commissions average 8.2 board members per organization.

-- 1 Office of the Governor. https://governor.ks.gov/serving-kansans/office-of-appointments - 2 Sample boards and commissions: Abstracters Board of Examiners, Board of Accountancy, State Banking Board, Board of Barbering, Behavioral Sciences Regulatory Board, Board of Cosmetology, Credit Union Council,
+Office of the Governor. https:// governor.ks.gov/serving-kansans/office-ofappointments

+Sample boards and commissions: Abstracters Board of Examiners, Board of Accountancy, State Banking Board, Board of Barbering, Behavioral Sciences Regulatory